tud-hri/joan/docs/other-sensodrive.md

 provided by PEAK Systems.
 (Same link as the drivers)

 The main document of reference for this section is the 'Software manual Version 3.10.0 SENSO-wheel' by the SensoDrive company itself.
-(FIX LINK HERE) This explains all relevant info regarding the messages you can send and receive and what the messages should look like that you send.
+[LINK](https://www.dropbox.com/s/zzh1kauwl3apl50/SoftwareManual_SENSO-Wheel_v3p20p0.pdf?dl=0) This explains all relevant info regarding the messages you can send and receive and what the messages should look like that you send.
 For the rest of this section we will explain the different steps to communicate over PCAN in python.